GoogleCloudPlatform/community/tutorials/cloudbuild-angular-universal/index.md

 ### Add your tour-of-heroes Cloud Source repository as a remote repository with the name 'google'

-1.  (**OPTIONAL**: Only if not running in Cloud Shell) Set up your Google credentials for Git.
+1.  (**OPTIONAL**: Only if not running in Cloud Shell) Set up your Google credentials for Git:

         gcloud init && git config --global credential.https://source.developers.google.com.helper gcloud.sh

-2. Add the google cloud repo as a remote.
+2. Add the google cloud repository as a remote:

         git remote add google \
         https://source.developers.google.com/p/$PROJECT/r/tour-of-heroes-universal

 ## Run the build trigger and deploy the application

-1. Tag the repository.
+1. Tag the repository:

         git tag v0.0

-2. Push the repository to google.
+2. Push the repository to `google`:

         git push google master && git push google --tags